Qwant/qwant-basic-gl-style/README.md

   Used to generate "sprite@2x.png" (for high DPI screens) and by map-style-builder to generate the webfont.
 	Example: [`bar-15.svg`](./icons/bar-15.svg)

-    > Note that any "rect" element (including the icon border) will be ignored on webfont generation, to keep the main symbol "path" only.
+    > Note that the border-radius must be applied to a "rect" element, and that any "rect" element (including the icon border) will be ignored on webfont generation, to keep the main symbol "path" only.
+The (white) color of this path will also be removed in the webfont.

 2. Update the rules in `icons.yml` mappings to associate the new icon with a POI class and/or subclass.
 (Mappings are defined with decreasing priority: the most specific rules should come first).
     > This second step is optional : if the new icon is not defined in the icons mappings, it will still be added to the webfont.

 That's it!
 Update `qwant-basic-gl-style` dependency in [Erdapfel](https://github.com/QwantResearch/erdapfel) : the new icon will directly be used in the map style, and a CSS class `icon-{iconname}` will be defined.

+PS: the new icons must follow the [Maki](https://labs.mapbox.com/maki-icons/guidelines/) guidelines, especially: no groups, flat icons, use fill instead of stroke, proper pixel alignment, 1px-wide strokes and all the units in "px".

 ## Our sprite icons